 The Spiderman Look

-Parker vs Spidey is a different spin on the same dynamic: In high school, Peter Parker is awkward and weird cuz that’s just how he actually is and interacts with social surroundings.
-He shines in the areas he’s good at, which up until he got chomped by a radioactive spider and got all them dope powers, was just nerd shit. i.e.: Parker comes off as goofy when trying to impress people but impressive when not trying and just executing on his skills.
-So after he got all the physical attributes of durability and strength and all the talents of having graduated from acrobat school – he had a whole new area where he could be confidant and impressive by just being himself, but he had to keep that part a secret.
-So the end result is that Peter Parker remains donky cuz he rarely has leverage in his situations that are mostly about social hierarchies and impressing others with status, ability, and charisma that he lacks – but when he’s Spider-man, it’s just the physical equivalent of doing a chemistry formula at a black board, so he’s in his element and is a wise crackin badass that is in control of the situation.
+The Parker/Spidey dynamic is a different spin on the same idea.
+In high school, Peter Parker is awkward and weird because he hasn’t had enough social experience to be comfortable in that arena.
+He shines in the areas he’s good at, which, before he got fang-stabbed by a radioactive spider and gained those dope powers, was just nerd stuff.
+Peter comes off as goofy when trying to impress people but impressive when he’s not trying, just executing on his natural skills.
+After getting all those physical attributes like durability, strength, and the talents of a top acrobat without spending a day in clown college, he had a whole new arena where he could be confident and impressive just by being himself.
+But like Superman, he had to keep that part a secret.
+So Peter Parker remains awkward because he rarely has leverage in social situations, which are mostly about hierarchies, status, and charisma he lacks.
+But as Spider-Man, he’s in his element, and can be a wise-cracking badass in control of the situation.

-Those were the reasons on the surface that I liked the character, but I think I also admired how a skinny teenager was so powerful and strong.
-Cuz typically a super-strength hero has to show it with their giant muscles bubbling out of their body – but Spidy has super strength while maintaining the swimmers build I always wanted to keep myself at for some reason (I actively wanted to avoid an overly muscular build cuz I thought it looked like you were trying way too hard).
+Those were the surface reasons I liked the character, but there was also the physical aesthetic and messaging behind it: Spidey isn’t jacked.
+I admired how a skinny teenager was so powerful and strong.
+Typically, super-strength heroes have giant, nuclear-roided muscles bubbling out of their bodies, but Spidey has super strength while maintaining the swimmer’s build I always wanted.
+I actively avoided an overly muscular build because I thought it looked like you were trying way too hard and still carry that bias.

 I never liked peacocking physical strength.
-I liked stealth strength, which I gained by accident from being such an avid swimmer as a kid, building a strong core, which meant I was able to lift other objects and my own body weight a lot easier than I looked like despite not having bulging biceps.
+I liked stealth strength, which I gained by accident from being an avid swimmer as a kid.
+Swimming built my core, making me stronger than I looked.
+I could lift objects and my own body weight with ease despite not having bulging biceps.

-So there’s something deeper there that I haven’t fully unpacked I guess but whatever the psychological reason: The Spiderman look has been one that I’ve either consciously or subconsciously looked to maintain through adulthood and am happy with and appreciate.
+So there’s something deeper there that I haven’t fully unpacked I guess but whatever the psychological reason I needed to log this explanation: The Spiderman look has been one that I’ve either consciously or subconsciously looked to maintain through adulthood and am happy with and appreciate.

 *This concludes my book report on “super heroes I guess I desire to look like or whatever*